cepdnaclk/eYY-XXX-project-template/README.md

 # eYY-xxx-project-template
-This is the general project template for course projects
+This is the general project template for course projects.